Environmental Action: Make Your Next Vehicle Purchase a Low-Emission Vehicle

 The amount of fuel a vehicle burns directly relates to the pollutants it produces.
 Some of the toxic substances from fossil fuel emissions include:

-- Hydrocarbons (HC)-Causes Ozone Smog.
-Contributes to Benzene emissions, which are considered carcinogenic.
+- Hydrocarbons (HC) — Contributes to creation of smog.
+Contributes to benzene emissions, which are considered carcinogenic.
 Causes groundwater pollution.

 - 3-Nitrobenzanthrones is released in this form, and is thought to be the most toxic substance known.